webqit/webflo/README.md

 Ok, we've put all of that up for a 10min straight read!

+TL;DR: here's what's ahead...

++ web-native development and the vanilla advantage!
++ the path of least engineering!

 ## The Catch...

 Webflo is a framework on its own track - here, to facilitate web-native development!
 Instead of trying to follow certain norms, it takes a plunge to draw on native web platform features - plus some more futurisric, fascinating stuffs we're proposing as standards!
 This means that you also have to be excited about taking a plunge to happily meet Webflo!